 All prams have this option because you always have the option to remove the carrycot/bassinet.
 Newborns or baby’s use the carrycot so manufacturers tend to make this option available.
 So, whenever you see a Travel System, rear-facing is most likely an option but make sure that’s the case.

 Some of the strollers/pushchairs can`t have forward-facing car seats, only rear-face so, that’s also important to look into.

 How To Know Which One Is For You.

 Forward or Rear Facing, can’t decide?
 Maybe you should look into your situation.
-These are my own experiences and ideas to why I think you should pick one of these bases on your situation and liking.
+These are my own experiences and ideas to why I think you should pick one of these based on your situation and liking.

-One of the things that can determine which one to pick is if you have a newborn, a baby or toddler.
+One of the things that can determine which one to pick is if you have a newborn, a baby or a toddler.
 A newborn is fragile and should be protected, having your newborn face is you it’s better.
 They are more calm and secure when they see are a familiar face.